 And there was evidence I was not the first person to appreciate this area.

 It was nearly 8 PM—time to find a place to call home for the evening.

 I found a spot I had all to myself.

 The light of the setting sun on the canyon walls and the lush green grass made it one of those camping spots I’ll cherish in my memory for a long time to come.

-Unlike our experience last weekend, wildlife in this area was thriving.
-The birds made their night calls.
-Coyotes could be heard in the distance.
-And I had it all to myself.
+Unlike our experience, last weekend, wildlife in this area was thriving.
+The birds made their night calls, and coyotes yipped in the distance. , and I had it all to myself.

 The following morning I made my customary breakfast of oatmeal followed by coffee.
 Loaded up my day pack and made my way into the canyon.
 I wanted to get an early start before the full heat of the late May sun hit.

 I soon made my way into the canyon proper.